TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers: Additional Related Works

 Recognizing the difficulties in obtaining group annotations for the entire dataset, various approaches have been suggested to improve the accuracy of the minority group by exploiting group annotations from the validation set only.
 SSA \cite{SSA} adopts a semi-supervised approach, employing group-annotated validation data to train a group label predictor, subsequently creating pseudo-group annotations for the training data.
 Then, they utilize Group-DRO \cite{GDRO} with these pseudo-group annotations to achieve group robustness.
 DFR \cite{DFR} has experimentally demonstrated that even if a model is biased towards spurious attributes, the feature extractor can still adequately learn the core features.
 They argue that the satisfactory worst group accuracy can be achieved through last-layer retraining with a group-balanced validation set.
 However, these methods still have the limitation of requiring a group-annotated image validation set for training.
 In addition, DFR necessitates a group-balanced image validation set which can limit its applicability.

-\subsection{Without Group Annotations and Knowledge on Spurious Correlation}
+\subsubsection{Without Group Annotations and Knowledge on Spurious Correlation}

 Under circumstances where group annotations as well as knowledge of the type of spurious correlation cannot be obtained, methods for inferring which data belongs to minority groups have been introduced \cite{JTT, LfF, CnC, AFR, SELF}.
 LfF \cite{LfF} trains two neural networks simultaneously; one intentionally biased and the other debiased.
 Concurrently, the \textit{debiased} network is trained to focus on samples that the biased model finds challenging.
 This is done by reweighting the training samples based on their relative difficulty determined by the cross entropy loss of both models.
 JTT \cite{JTT} initially trains a reference model for a few epochs, and then examples misclassified by this reference model are identified to be belonging to minority groups.
 They subsequently upsample these misclassified examples and train a new model using the upsampled dataset.
 These methods have a significant drawback: they involve numerous hyperparameters which makes hyperparameter tuning time-consuming and their performance is highly sensitive to these hyperparameters.
 CnC \cite{CnC} adopts a contrastive learning approach to learn representations that are robust to spurious correlations.
 Different from previous methods, CnC utilizes the outputs of a trained ERM model to identify samples within the same class but possessing dissimilar spurious features.
 Our baselines, AFR \cite{AFR} and SELF \cite{SELF} also fall into this category as they do not require group annotated image dataset for training, nor prior knowledge of spurious correlations present in the dataset.
 Hence, one can employ these methods in situations where knowledge of the model's vulnerabilities is lacking.
 Nevertheless, most of the methods require time-consuming hyperparameter tuning and they still have subpar performances compared to DFR or \ours.
+In addition, most methods require additional training of the entire model or a secondary model, which makes them less practical.